LulububuSoftwareGmbH/BitbucketPHPClient/README.md

 );
 ```

-> If you have two-factor authentication enabled on your account, then you must use an [application password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/).
+If you have two-factor authentication enabled on your account, then you must use an [application password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/).
+You can find your Bitbucket username [here](https://bitbucket.org/account/settings/).

 #### JSON Web Token